jimryan/LocalTerra/README.md

 ### Modifying Genesis

 If you need to change the `genesis.json` file, you can alter it in `config/genesis.json`.
-This will get loaded when you reset your LocalTerra network.
+This will get loaded when you reset your Terrarium network.

 ## Accounts

-LocalTerra is pre-configured with one validator and 10 accounts with LUNA balances.
+Terrarium is pre-configured with one validator and 10 accounts with LUNA balances.

 | Account   | Address                                                                                                  | Mnemonic                                                                                                                                                                   |
 | --------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |